wp-plugins/powerpress/readme.txt

 0.2.1 released on 09/17/2008
 Fixed bugs: itunes:subtitle bug, itunes:summary is now enabled by default, add ending trailing slash to media url if missing, and copy blubrry keyword from podpress fix.

+0.3.0 released on 09/24/2008
+New features: Added important feeds list in feed settings, logic to prevent stats redirect duplication and added podcast only feed.

 == Feedback ==
 http://www.blubrry.com/powerpress/